kaiachain/kaia-docs/docs/nodes/service-chain/quick-start/ha-for-sc.md

 ## Prerequisites <a id="prerequisites"></a>
  - The main bridge of the EN and the sub bridge of the SCN are connected.
-If it's not, please refer to [Baobab connection](en-scn-connection.md) to establish the connection.
+If it's not, please refer to [Kairos connection](en-scn-connection.md) to establish the connection.
- - This section describes how to add an extra bridge between Baobab and a ServiceChain.
+ - This section describes how to add an extra bridge between Kairos and a ServiceChain.
 In the same way, you can also set up HA by adding another bridge.

 ## Step 1: Adding another Bridge between EN-SCN <a id="step-1-adding-another-bridge-between-en-scn"></a>

-In [Connecting to Baobab](en-scn-connection.md), we assume that the EN and the SCN connected by a bridge as EN-01 and SCN-L2-01, respectively.
+In [Connecting to Kairos](en-scn-connection.md), we assume that the EN and the SCN connected by a bridge as EN-01 and SCN-L2-01, respectively.
 In this section, we will add another bridge between EN-02 and SCN-L2-02.
 Since it follows the same procedure, we will briefly explain.